Come see and feel what it was like as an early settler by exploring this mountain farm, museum and its exhibits. Located in Gate City, VA.

 Barter Theatre in Abington Virginia (0.5 hours away)

-We offer daily park passes for $10.00 for anyone over 12 and $5.00 for anyone under 12.
+We offer daily park passes for $5.00.
 This includes swimming, jumping pillow, use of the 2 playgrounds, mining sluice, and much more!

 Explore the colorful past of Greeneville, Greene County and the people who shaped the future of Tennessee.
 Located at Greeneville, TN.